Switzerland

 Withholding taxes – Dividends paid to non-residents are subject to withholding tax at a 35% tax rate.

 Under the EU-Switzerland savings agreement, dividends paid to EU residents may be exempt from withholding tax if the capital participation is at least 25% and other criteria are met.
-Rates may be reduced due to a tax treaty.

 Interests and royalties are not subject to withholding tax.
 However, interests derived from deposits with Swiss banks, bonds, and bond-like loans may be subject to a 35% withholding tax, which can be reduced to payments to treaty-countries.